jaredsagendorf/pnabind/README.md

 ```

 ### Soft Requirements
-Required for using our mesh and structure feature generation pipeline
+Required for using our mesh and structure feature generation pipeline.
+The major dependencies are
 - [Biopython](https://github.com/biopython/biopython) (1.76)+
 - [trimesh](https://github.com/mikedh/trimesh)
 - NanoShaper or MSMS or EDTSurf available on system path (provided in `share`)